adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 took less than 1 minute to compute all the procedures, which is very efficient compared to the stepwise selection and the bagging.
-The lasso regression and the boosting method didn't take much computational time, but their performances are worse than the random forest model.
+The lasso regression and the boosting method didn't take much computational time, but their performances turned out to be worse than the random forest model.
 Therefore, we can conclude that the random forest model shows the best performance.

 <table class="table table-striped" style="margin-left: auto; margin-right: auto;">
 <tbody>